-Biden makes a final push for McAuliffe, urging Virginia voters to ‘show up’ against Youngkin — and Trump
+Biden makes a final push for McAuliffe, urging Virginia voters to show up against Youngkin — and Trump

 Nargiza Gikashvili, a painter and art dealer who lives in Arlington, said she came to the rally to see Biden, describing him as “nice” and “someone I could be friends with.”

 When it comes to McAuliffe, however, “I don’t know much about him,” said Gikashvili, 47.
-“But if our president supports him, them I support [him].”
+“But if our president supports him, then I support [him].”

 And for Brian Stillwaugh, 42, a stay-at-home dad and Alexandria resident, Trump was still enough of a motivating factor to cast his entire ballot in favor of the Democratic ticket.

-“I’ve always considered myself to be a moderate, but I haven’t liked the direction the Republican Party has bee headed in,” he said, wearing an “I Voted” sticker from his early-voting trip to the polls earlier that afternoon.
+“I’ve always considered myself to be a moderate, but I haven’t liked the direction the Republican Party has been headed in,” he said, wearing an “I Voted” sticker from his early-voting trip to the polls earlier that afternoon.